saipavankumar-muppalaneni/web-services/README.md

 Daily scrum meetings helped us improve our communication and identify impediments early on and work to resolve it.
 Below is a recording of one of scrum meetings.

 https://user-images.githubusercontent.com/51351975/158071775-00fbd4ca-bca8-4e7d-b307-4ab4238a70d3.mp4

+### Code Mobbing
+---
+By mobbing on our code, we improved communication and visibility within the team.
+It was also a great way to help eachother and resolve issues.

+### Sprint Review
+---

+To inspect the outcome of Sprint 1 and determine features for our next iteration, we held a Sprint Review at the end of Sprint 1.